TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 Any responses to a clients request messages have 16 additional bytes added to the end of the message_header.
 The value of these 16 bytes is always static, and never changes.
 The values are 4 uint32_t's with the second having a value of 1 and the rest a value of 0.

-Also worth mentioning is replies always have a message type of 0, and a sequence number that matches the initial message that prompted the reply, as we assumed earlier.
+Along with that its also worth noting that replies always have a message type of 0, and a sequence number that matches the initial message that prompted the reply, which confirms our assumption earlier.

 ```cpp
 struct packet_prefix